-The testing chamber was a large, sealed air volume testing chamber consisting of metal walls and epoxy floor which complied with BSL3 standards.
+The testing chamber was a large, sealed air volume testing chamber consisting of metal walls and epoxy floor which complied with BSL3 requirements for containment of an aerosolized pathogen.
 The chamber was designed to be completely sealed from the outside environment to prevent any potential release of testing media into the atmosphere.
 The testing chamber was equipped with 4 sealed viewing windows and a lockable chamber door for entry and exit.
 The overall dimensions of the test chamber were approximately 8'x8'x20' with a displacement volume of 1280 cubic feet.
 Based on cubic foot volume the chamber had 36,245.56 liters of air.